MissVeronica/UM-Additional-email-Recipients/README.md

 https://wordpress.org/plugins/post-smtp/

 ## Updates
-Version 1.2.0 Replacement of User email with a default e-mail address added in settings for each notification email.
+Version 1.2.0 Replacement of User email with a default e-mail address added in UM Email Settings for each notification email.

 ## Installation
 Install by downloading the ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.